Montrose: Houston, Texas

 - Has five city-designated historic districts: Courtlandt Place (1996), Westmoreland (1997), Avondale East (1999), Avondale West (2007), and Audubon Place (2009); Courtlandt Place and Westmoreland on National Register of Historic Places

 - Architectural styles include Victorian, Queen Anne, Prairie, American Four Square, Craftsman, Bungalow, Mission, Colonial and Tudor Revival.
-The landmark Link-Lee House (1912) is exceptional example of Neo-Classical architecture with Arts and Crafts influences; listed on National Register of Historic Places, it occupies an entire city block and since 1947 has served as administrative offices for University of St. Thomas
+The landmark Link-Lee House (1912) is an exceptional example of Neo-Classical architecture with Arts and Crafts influences; listed on National Register of Historic Places, it occupies an entire city block and since 1947 has served as administrative offices for University of St. Thomas

 - Boyhood home of eccentric billionaire Howard Hughes (now University of St. Thomas's Modern Language Building); Montrose also home of Lyndon B. Johnson when he taught high school in the 1920s